dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-Working with TOML means you're handling data in a Minimal "Tom's Obvious, Minimal Language" format, popular for config files due to its easy readability.
-Programmers use it for straightforward configuration management that works right out of the box with human-friendly syntax.

 ## How to:
 To work with TOML in Clojure, you need a library like `clj-toml`.
 First, add it to your `deps.edn`: